bihealth/sodar-core/docs/source/app_projectroles_usage.rst

     with project data require it to be temporarily made unavailable for users.
     The setting can also be toggled using the ``blockprojectaccess`` management command.
+Display public category statistics
+    If enabled, display statistics of the category to all users regardless of explicit category access.
+Only available for top level categories.

 To clean up settings which have been stored in the database but have since been removed from the plugin app settings definitions, run the following